 One theory put forward about this is that Wales never had a chance to develop its own bourgeoisie because the means of production and the land was owned by English industrialists.
 Without a class of Welsh people who had spent centuries acquiring property rights within their own country, during the advent of eighteenth century industrialisation (many still associate Wales with Coal for good reason) the wealth created through this intensive period of mineral exploitation was rarely spent in the Welsh economy.
 One consequence of the last seven hundred years has a been a cultural (not always explicitly political) identity hinged around radical traditions; rebellion in the classic sense of the word.
 The 12th century uprisings bred constant waves of resistance to an imposed feudalist order, from religious non-conformism to the spirit of international solidarity.
 Welsh radicalism is a key reason the UK has the NHS, because the idea of socialised medicine was modelled on a miner’s cooperative health initiative started in Tredegar, near Merthyr Tydfil.
 It’s also why so many of the international brigade volunteers in the Spanish Civil war were Welsh miners.

-Many have no idea about the centuries long campaign of linguistic suppression (towards a stated goal of eradication) against the Welsh language, in spite of its healthy if timid resurgence in the last thirty-five years.
+Many have no idea about the centuries long campaign of linguistic suppression (towards a stated goal of eradication) against the Welsh language, in spite of its healthy resurgence in the last thirty-five years.
 Most Welsh kids (in the South, at least) first learn about this on school trips to a living museum called St. Fagan’s, where we would be encouraged to re-enact parts of a barbaric 19th Century classroom practice aimed at discouraging children from speaking in their own language.
 This was done by placing a wooden plaque (known as a ‘Welsh not’) around the neck of any child who was heard speaking Welsh, who could have it removed only if they told the teacher of another child doing the same thing, with incentive provided by the fact that the child wearing the ‘not’ at the end of the day would be duly beaten (thankfully they didn’t reenact this part, but the terror was real.)

 My dad recalled his own Mamgu telling him about how she had to whisper in Welsh in the playground, else she ‘get the not.’
 This practice, the use of the ‘Welsh not’ was considered so ‘effective’ that it was mimicked later in other colonial classrooms, notably in Nigeria where it was referred to as a ‘monitor’.
 Efficacy here meant ‘primitive’ languages being caned out of several generations of children until their own children had no words left to whisper.
 Somewhat ironically, what first brought Welsh back from the brink of extinction was the translation of the bible into Welsh by Protestant missionaries.
-I was interested to learn recently that the same practice was carried out in some indigenous nations across Australia, and aboriginal language advocates today scour copies of these translated bibles as they are the only written records of languages which were even more ‘effectively’ destroyed over a generation ago, using far more barbarous tactics.
+I was interested to learn recently that the same practice was carried out in some indigenous nations across Australia, and Aboriginal language advocates today scour copies of these translated bibles as they are the only written records of languages which were even more ‘effectively’ destroyed over a generation ago, of course using far more barbarous tactics.

 As someone who grew up with Welsh and English at home, all of this pulls at me in a place I can’t really name, in any language.
 As a teenager I was embarrassed to even try and reply to my dad in the language he spoke to me in.
-I didn’t see it as necessary and didn’t recognise the strangeness in translating everything he said to me in order to reply.
+I didn’t see it as necessary and didn’t recognise the strangeness in translating everything he said to me in order to reply in English.
 I never had to fight to hear Welsh on TV or first on road signs, but I did fight my (English) mother to speak English in the Welsh accent befitting of our where we grew up.
 This was a war fuelled by nineties class anxiety that my sisters and I sadly lost, so now I move through the world with a placeless ‘British’ voice, facing disbelief when I state my heritage.
-I was totally blindsided to learn later in life that the demand to establish an entirely Welsh-medium TV channel (S4C) was only won under intense campaigning that included sit-ins, license fee strikes and the threat of a hunger strike by the leader of Plaid Cymru, Gwynfor Evans.
+I was totally blindsided to learn later in life that the demand to establish an entirely Welsh-medium TV channel (S4C) was only won under intense campaigning that included sit-ins, license fee strikes and the threat of a hunger strike by the then-leader of Plaid Cymru, Gwynfor Evans.
 Thatcher capitulated to this in 1982.
 I was blown away to learn that the stakes had ever felt that high for the simple existence of something I had taken completely for granted, and ashamed that the history of this struggle was never taught to us in school.
 Dad’s insistence on flicking back to that channel at the first opportunity suddenly felt much less arbitrary and annoying.
 19% of people in Wales can speak Welsh, with more learning every year, and there are now rules in place that prioritise the Welsh language in state institutions and for employment.
 A model that enables what was once dismissed as a ‘dead’ language to be revived feels like a beautiful possibility for language advocates here in like Australia, where, of course, the true wages of the same coloniser logic in its fullest and most terrorising and deadly form eclipse anything that ever happened in Wales.
 More than anything it is a demonstration that where political will is present or can be dragged into being, things can change.
 Just not without a fight.(See UKIP’s recent attempts to resist Welsh schooling by framing it as ‘foreign.’
 To Wales.
 Truly mindbending stuff

 These days, things look somewhat different, and my tiny nieces and nephews happily learn Welsh in school, alongside Sudanese and Syrian refugee kids who easily add Welsh to the many other languages they have picked up.
 All this hints at the possibilities for a space beyond an English frame.
 One of my nieces, born outside wales with south African heritage on her Dad’s side now goes to an entirely Welsh-medium school, and my heart swells to know she will grow up fluent although I did not.
 An indigenous language advocate I read recently said that language is not just a way of describing the world, but a way of creating it, so when those languages die, the worlds they create fade away with them.
 When I try to construct my own sentences in pidgin attempts at basic Welsh I once knew well, I feel a world opening up.
 Another frame.